ANNUAL LICENSING DAY.

 William Carpenter, Elephant and Castle, corner of Frederick and Wellington streets.–Granted.

-It.
-Chugg, Sir William Wallace, Franklin Village.–Granted.
+R. Chugg, Sir William Wallace, Franklin Village.–Granted.

 P. Clyne, Cornwall Hotel, Cameron street.–Granted,